3 min read

-The risks of bloat and gas buildup in a deep-chested dog are increased compared to the non-deep-chested dog population and, as this is such as serious and sometimes fatal condition, steps to prevent contributing causes of bloat in deep-chested dogs is recommended.
+The risks of bloat and gas buildup in a deep-chested dog are increased compared to the non-deep-chested dog population and, as this is such a serious and sometimes fatal situation, steps to prevent contributing causes of bloat in deep-chested dogs is recommended.

-Slowing your dog's eating and reducing the amount of air they swallow during feeding can decrease gas buildup in the stomach, which decreases the chance your dog will experience bloat and is especially important in deep-chested dogs.
-If your dog shows signs of life-threatening GDV (bloat), get veterinary attention immediately, as emergency intervention to support and untwist the stomach is critical to the dog's chances of recovery.
-Owners of deep-chested dogs should be aware of the risk of this serious disorder and take steps necessary to decrease the risk of GDV, and get medical attention if it occurs.
+Slowing your dog's eating and reducing the amount of air they swallow during feeding can decrease gas buildup in the stomach, which reduces the chance your dog will experience bloat and is especially important in deep-chested dogs.
+If your dog shows signs of life-threatening bloat, get veterinary attention immediately, as emergency intervention to support and untwist the stomach is critical to your dog's chances of recovery.
+Owners of deep-chested dogs should be aware of the risk of this serious disorder and take steps necessary to decrease the risk and get medical attention if it occurs.